Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points

 \section{Introduction}

+\topic{Background} Uncertain or imprecise data are pervasive in applications like sensor monitoring, location based services, data collection and integration~\cite{cheng2008cleaning,dong2007data,suciu2011probabilistic}.
+Consider a sensor network deployed in the wild to monitor the living habits or migration of certain animals~\cite{ mainwaring2002wireless,szewczyk2004habitat}.
+Since sensing instruments are not perfect, the data collected are often contaminated with a significant amount of noise~\cite{deshpande2004model,szewczyk2004habitat}.
+For another example, the locational data collected by the Global-Positioning Systems (GPS) often contains measurement errors~\cite{pfoser1999capturing}.
+Moreover, many machine learning and prediction algorithms also produce a variety of stochastic models and a large volume of probabilistic data.
+Thus, managing, analyzing and solving optimization problems over stochastic models and data have recently attracted significant attentions in several research communities (see e.g., \cite{shapiro2014lectures,suciu2011probabilistic, swamy2006approximation}).

-Motivated by the uncertainty inherent in the large graph data generated nowadays by a variety of sources, we consider the following fundamental stochastic graph model.
-We are given a metric space $\calP$.
-The location of each node $v\in\V$ in the stochastic graph $\G$ is a random point in the metric space and the probability distribution is given as the input.
-We assume the distributions are discrete and independent of each other.
-We use $\p_{vs}$ to denote the probability that the location of node $v$ is point $s\in\calP$.
-The model is also termed as the {\em locational uncertainty model} in \cite{kamousi2011stochastic}.
-A special case of this model where all points follow the same distribution has been studied extensively in the stochastic geometry literature (see e.g., \cite{beardwood1959shortest, bertsimas1990asymptotic, bern1993worst-case,karloff1989how,snyder1995aprioribounds}.).
-The model is also of fundamental interests in the area of wireless networks.
+In this paper, we study two stochastic geometry models, the locational uncertainty model and the existential uncertainty model, both of which have been studied extensively in recent years (see e.g., \cite{agarwal2014convex,agarwal2012range,agarwal2009indexing, atallah2011asymptotically, kamousi2011stochastic, kamousi2014closest, li2010ranking, li2014epsilon, li2014range}, some of which will be discussed in the related work section).
+In fact, a special case of the locational uncertainty model where all points follow the same distribution is a classic topic in stochastic geometry literature (see e.g., \cite{beardwood1959shortest, bern1993worst-case,bertsimas1990asymptotic, karloff1989how,snyder1995aprioribounds}).
+The main interest there has been to derive asymptotics for the expected values of certain combinatorial problems (e.g., minimum spanning tree).
+The stochastic geometry model is also of fundamental interest in the area of wireless networks.
 In many applications, we only have some prior information about the locations of the transmission nodes (e.g., some sensors that will be deployed randomly in a designated area by an aircraft).
 Such a stochastic wireless network can be captured precisely by this model.
-See e.g., a recent survey \cite{haenggi2009stochastic} and the reference therein.
+See the recent survey \cite{haenggi2009stochastic} and more references therein.